More about: 30 Best Things To Do in London

 You could visit London several times and still not get to know it all.
 Charming neighbourhoods, magnificent museums, street markets, World Heritage monuments, bucolic parks...
 London has more than a hundred tourist attractions, 9 million inhabitants and 35 million tourists a year.
-Here is a selection of what to see and do in the city.
+Here is a selection of what you have to see and do in the city.

-2. Ride the London Eye
+1. Go on the London Eye

 Admire London from the sky aboard one of the largest Ferris wheels in the world, located in the heart of London.
 Its inauguration in 2000 earned it the title of 'Millennium Wheel' and its 135-metre height made it the tallest in Europe and, until 2006, in the world.